 After the tooling is set up, the machine parameters are then adjusted.
 The press brake, which is a frequently used bending machine, is then prepared.
 The sheet metal is then positioned on the tooling and the machine exerts pressure on the metal in a controlled manner.
 When the press brake is in motion, the material bends in the right manner along the bend line that has been provided.

 The operator ensures that the metal is well-positioned in order to avoid any distortion that may lead to warping of the part.
 When the bend is complete, the sheet metal is removed.
 The same is done for any other bends that may be required.
 All these make it possible for manufacturers to produce quality parts that meet the required specifications in the production process.
+At TZR, our engineers leverage their extensive experience to deeply analyze your specific design and materials, thereby creating the optimal manufacturing solution to guarantee the final product’s precision from the very start.

 Types of Sheet Metal Bending Techniques